stan-dev/design-docs/designs/0027-adjoint-ode.md

 adjoint ODE solving method Stan will be able to scale to much larger problems involving more states and more parameters.
-Examples are large pharmacokinetic / pharmacodynamic systems or physiological based pharmacokinetic models or bigger susceptible infectious & removed models.
+Examples are large pharmacokinetic / pharmacodynamic systems or physiological based pharmacokinetic models or bigger susceptible, infected, and recovered (SIR) models.
 The adjoint ODE method will grow the computational cost only linearly with states and parameters and therefore modelers can more freely increase the complexity of the ODE model without substantially increasing inference times.